 The ai file format is a common vector format for exchange and its feature set allows creation of complex vector artwork.
 Illustrator imports over two dozen formats (including PDF and SVG).
 Of particular use to data visualization is importation of SVG, or scalar vector graphics, which is an W3C recommendation, and is often exported from other programs.

 Photoshop is a comprehensive photo editing tool produced by Adobe Systems.
 Users can manipulate photos, graphics, and other raster images using a variety of tools and predefined filters.
 Photoshop also allows users to record specific photo editing steps, which allows for automated batch processing.
 Photoshop is available as a stand-alone product, but is also part of Adobe's "Creative Suite" family of products.
-Photoshop Extended is an enhancement to Photoshop, and provides for enhanced 3D creation and editing.

 "Amber" refers to two things: a set of molecular mechanical force fields for the simulation of biomolecules (Amber) and a package of molecular simulation programs which includes source code and demos (AmberTools).